zekarias-tilahun/SelfGNN/README.md

 ## Possible options for training SelfGNN

-The following options can be specified for src/train.py
+The following options can be passed to `src/train.py`

 `--root:` or `-r:`
 A path to a root directory to put all the datasets.
 Default is `./data`